Jaguar XF (X250): Safety

 The XF was crash tested in 2010 by Euro NCAP and it gained a four star rating.
 The XF's result was seen as a disappointment by some car magazines.
 When retested in 2011, the XF showed improved scores in adult occupant, child occupant and pedestrian areas.

 The Australasian New Car Assessment Program (ANCAP) also tested the XF and gave it a score of 32.38 points out of 37, giving it an ANCAP rating of 4 out of 5.

 Thatcham's New Car Whiplash Ratings awarded the XF 'good' score for Geometric, Dynamic and Overall ratings.

 Security

 Deadlocks, an alarm and an engine immobiliser are fitted as standard to the XF.
 The car also locks itself when it reaches a pre-set speed to help protect against carjackings.
 The XF was tested by Thatcham's New Vehicle Security Ratings (NVSR) organisation and achieved the following ratings:

 Speed record

-On 7 November 2008, a modified XFR was driven by Paul Gentilozzi of Rocketsports, who propelled the car to a new Jaguar record of 225.675 mi/h on the Bonneville Salt Flats.
+On 7 November 2008, a modified XFR was driven by Paul Gentilozzi of Rocketsports, who drove the car to a new Jaguar record of 225.675 mi/h on the Bonneville Salt Flats.
 The new record beat the previous Jaguar record of 217.1 mph in an XJ220 in 1992.
 Changes to the stock vehicle included low-mounted rear spoiler, increased power to 510 PS by a remapped ECU, a modified air intake and exhaust system and revised supercharger settings.